 Position: Role: Staff will oversee the completion of all forms required by workers' compensation and local agencies.
 A file of injuries and Claims Unit illnesses associated with the incident will also be maintained, and all witness statements will be obtained in writing.
 Close coordination with the Medical Unit is essential.
 Claims is responsible for investigating all claims involving property associated with or involved in the incident.
 This can be an extremely important function on some incidents.
-Review incident needs and and ny special procedures with Unit Leaders, as needed.
+Review incident needs and any special procedures with Unit Leaders, as needed.
 Determine the need for Compensation-for-Injury and Claims Specialists and order personnel as needed.
 Establish a Compensation-for-Injury work area.
 Review Incident Medical Plan.
 Review procedures for handling claims with Procurement Unit.
-Periodically review logs and forms produced by Compensation/Claims Specialists to ensure compliance with agency requirements and policies.
-Ensure that all Compensation-for-Injury and Claims logs and forms are complete and routed to the appropriate agency for post-incident processing prior to demobilization.
+Periodically review logs and forms produced by Compensation/Claims Specialists to ensure compliance with agency requirements and policies. n-for-Injury and Claims logs and forms are complete and routed to the noident processing prior to demobilization.